ImageMagick v6 Examples --

 Appending is probably the simplest, of the multi-image operations provided to handle multiple images.

 Basically it joins the current sequence of images in memory into a column, or a row, without gaps.
-No form of justification such as centering is (currently) provided, so images are aligned either along their left, or top edges, as appropriate.
 The "-append" option appends vertically, while the plus form "+append" appends horizontally.

-For example here we append a set of letter images together, side-by-side, to form a fancy word, in a similar way that fonts letters are joined together.
+For example here we append a set of letter images together, side-by-side, to form a fancy word, in a similar way that individual 'glyphs' or letters of a 'font', are joined together.

 convert font_A.gif font_P.gif font_P.gif font_E.gif font_N.gif \